Folkestone Groomers Directory

 (Beagle, Whippet, Boxer)

 Important: These intervals are ranges contingent on individual coat condition, at-home maintenance, and matting risk.
 Coastal Kent weather increases moisture exposure - adjust intervals if your dog experiences more frequent muddy or wet walks.
-Always consult a Professional Dog Groomer for individualized schedules.
+Always consult a professional groomer for individualized schedules.

 Why Autumn and Winter Demand Regular Professional Rebooking